Local food. Whole Food.

 I could bore you with pages on this topic, but for me it is important.
 It was worth writing a 40 page final paper in graduate school.
 Food matters.
 It matters to me.
 It matters to the children that sit down every day at school to eat lunch among their peers.
 It is the building blocks to a healthy, happy child and adult.

 So on the topic of what we put into our body.
-Instead of buying jarred tomato sauce try making this fresh, homemade tomato sauce.
-Dave gave me this recipe which I slightly adapted.
+Instead of buying jarred tomato sauce try making this Healthy Tomato Sauce.
+Dave gave me this Healthy Tomato Sauce recipe which I slightly adapted.
 It is easy to make and you will know exactly what is in the finished product.

 I used Saporita tomatoes which are from California that Dave carries at his store.